pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 [^1]: Before RHQ 4.5, this command was not installed by default in the agent's bin directory, but only in the sources under `etc/standalone-pc/` directory or on sourceforge at <http://sourceforge.net/projects/rhq/files/rhq/standalone-container/>.

+[^2]: This standalone way is available from RHQ 4.5 on.
+Before 4.5 only the batch check when building all the plugins is available.